 - b.
 Emergency preparedness notice and plans are: - i.
-Reviewed annually to include the COOP; - Tested at least quarterly for emergencies that occur locally on a less frequent basis such as, but not limited to flood, tornado or hurricane; and - Drilled with more frequency if there is a greater potential for the emergency. - 6.
-Residential living support service options: - Are integrated and established within residential neighborhoods; - Are single family dwellings: b. - Have space for informal gatherings; - Have personal space and privacy for persons supported; and - Are understood to be the "home" of the person supported or served. - 7.
-Video/Camera monitoring may not be used by the provider in the following instances: - In an individual's personal residence as it is an invasion of privacy and is strictly prohibited; and - In residential settings/homes operated as a CLA/Host Home/PCH by a provider in areas such as bedrooms, bathrooms and changing areas; - In the private areas of non-residential programs (day programs), such as bathrooms/changing areas and - d.
+Reviewed annually to include a signed and dated document of the renewal of the Continuity of Operation Plan (COOP) for the location(s) specified in the COOP each fiscal year. - ii.
+Tested at least quarterly for emergencies that occur locally on a less frequent basis such as, but not limited to flood, tornado or hurricane; and - iii.
+Drilled with more frequency if there is a greater potential for the emergency. - 6.
+Residential living support service options: - a.
+Are integrated and established within residential neighborhoods; - b.
+Are single family dwellings; - c.
+Have space for informal gatherings; - d.
+Have personal space and privacy for persons supported; and - e.
+Are understood to be the "home" of the person supported or served. - 7.
+Video/Camera monitoring may not be used by the provider in the following instances: - a.
+In an individual's personal residence as it is an invasion of privacy and is strictly prohibited; and - b.
+In residential settings/homes operated as a CLA/Host Home/PCH by a provider in areas such as bedrooms, bathrooms and changing areas; - c.
+In the private areas of non-residential programs (day programs), such as bathrooms/changing areas and - d.
 In lieu of staff presence. - 8.
-There are policies, procedures, and practices for transportation of persons supported or served in residential services and in programs that require movement of persons served from place to place: - Policies and procedures apply to all vehicles used, including: - Those owned or leased by the organization: - ii.
-Those owned or lease by subcontractors; and - Use of personal vehicles of staff. iii. - Policies and procedures include, but are not limited to: b. - Authenticating licenses of drivers and MVR upon hire and annually; i. - ii.
-Proof of current vehicle insurance (agency and staff to include staff vehicle riders within agency policy, if applicable); - Routine maintenance schedule; iii. - iv.
-Requirements for evidence of driver training; - Safe transport of persons served that includes documentation of boarding and exit time of v. individual with to and from location of planned trip; - vi.
-Requirements for maintaining an attendance log of persons while in vehicles; - Safe use of lift, seat belts, tie downs and any other safety equipment if applicable; vii. - Availability of first aid kits and seat belt cutter; viii. - Fire suppression equipment; and ix. - Emergency preparedness (availability of a portable phone for emergency calls) to include process for handling and reporting an incident and accident. - 9.
-Locks on exterior doors in ALL community settings (including, but not limited to Community Living Arrangements, Personal Care Homes, Host Home/Life-Sharing sites, and Day Services sites) must comply with the following provisions: - ALL locks used on any exterior door must be capable of being unlocked from the inside by the individuals receiving services in that setting, without the need for obtaining assistance from provider staff or any other person.
+There are policies, procedures, and practices for transportation of persons supported or served in residential services and in programs that require movement of persons served from place to place: - a.
+Policies and procedures apply to all vehicles used, including: - i.
+Those owned or leased by the organization; - ii.
+Those owned or lease by subcontractors; and - iii.
+Use of personal vehicles of staff. - b.
+Policies and procedures include, but are not limited to: - i.
+Authenticating licenses of drivers and MVR upon hire and annually; - ii.
+Proof of current vehicle insurance (agency and staff to include staff vehicle riders within agency policy, if applicable); - iii.
+Routine maintenance schedule; - iv.
+Requirements for evidence of driver training; - v.
+Safe transport of persons served that includes documentation of boarding and exit time of individual with to and from location of planned trip and not leaving individuals unattended in the vehicle; - vi.
+Requirements for maintaining an attendance log of persons while in vehicles; - vii.
+Safe use of lift, seat belts, tie downs and any other safety equipment if applicable; - viii.
+Availability of first aid kits and seat belt cutter - ix.
+Fire suppression equipment; and

-- b.
-Neither the lock nor any mechanism or control for operating the lock may be placed in a location that is inaccessible to or concealed from any individual receiving services in the setting. - No exterior door may be fitted with any lock that requires a key, key card, badge, combination, or c. passcode to unlock it from the inside.
+- x.
+Emergency preparedness (availability of a portable phone for emergency calls) to include process for handling and reporting an incident and accident - 9.
+Locks on exterior doors in ALL community settings (including, but not limited to Community Living Arrangements, Personal Care Homes, Host Home/Life-Sharing sites, and Day Services sites) must comply with the following provisions: - a.
+ALL locks used on any exterior door must be capable of being unlocked from the inside by the individuals receiving services in that setting, without the need for obtaining assistance from provider staff or any other person. - b.
+Neither the lock nor any mechanism or control for operating the lock may be placed in a location that is inaccessible to or concealed from any individual receiving services in the setting. - c.
+No exterior door may be fitted with any lock that requires a key, key card, badge, combination, or passcode to unlock it from the inside.